The Verstappen Dilemma: How Max Verstappen's potential retirement threatens the future of the sport

 “I’m just trying to fix things.
 Even if I eventually decide to step away, I want this sport to remain respectable,” said Verstappen in a recent event with Viaplay.
 “Things have to change.
 If they do, I’d consider bringing back the V10 or V8 engines.”

-The pair flourished together since Verstappen joined Red Bull Racing in 2016, and his contribution to the Dutchman's success can not be understated.
+The pair flourished together since Verstappen joined Red Bull Racing in 2016, and his contribution to the Dutchman's success cannot be understated.

 Verstappen winning on his Red Bull debut at the 2016 Spanish Grand Prix